Kether Torah Synagogue of Sousse: History

-The city of Sousse has had a large Tunisian Jewish community dating back to the Punic period.
+The city of Sousse has had a large Tunisian Jewish community dating from the Punic period.
 An 1853 census counted 400 Jewish families in Sousse.

 It is in this context that Keter Torah Synagogue was built in 1913 at the initiative of Yossef Guez, Chief Rabbi of Sousse and the first native Tunisian Chief Rabbi.
 The synagogue is the main synagogue in the city.